 Clutter is one of the leading causes of stress in women.
 It invades your home, hijacks your thoughts, and compromises your well-being.
 Here’s a quick fix to declutter your house in one week!

+Clutter truly has the power to consume your life and ruin your happiness if you let it.
 A little dramatic?
 Maybe, but if you take a moment to really think about it, I suspect you’ll agree with me.
-Clutter can certainly cause stress and anxiety, but I’m going to tell you how to declutter your life in one week.

 Sound familiar?
-That’s ok, no need to worry about it now, you’re going to spend the next week decluttering your life.
+That’s ok, no need to worry about it now, you’re going to take a week to declutter your house and conquer that chaos.

-Supplies Needed to Declutter your Life in One Week
+Grab the Supplies to Declutter Your House in One Week

 Depending on the day, you’re going to need the following supplies to make decluttering easier and faster.

 Each day you’ll be removing items that are just obvious trash.
 Having a trash bag available enables you to touch those items once, then take out the whole bag at the end of each day.

 I suggest a two basket system for decluttering.